Brain Rot: What the Science Actually Says About Your Shrinking Attention

 National Geographic reported in 2025 that brain rot has been linked to cognitive decline in younger generations, with excessive use of AI and social media associated with lower recall and retention, reduced brain function, and memory loss.

 Earl Miller, a cognitive neuroscientist at MIT, put it plainly: the issue isn't that content is literally rotting your brain.
 It's that constant digital stimulation creates an environment your brain isn't equipped to handle.
 Your neural hardware evolved for a world with far less informational input.
 We're running Stone Age software on a fiber-optic network, and the system is glitching.
-Your mind is still a brain rot experiment running without your consent.
+That is one reason difficult, slow-reward tasks can start to feel harder in real life.

 The Three Neurochemical Pathways Behind Brain Fog

-Understanding why you're still a brain rot case means understanding three key systems in your brain:
+Understanding why your focus feels wrecked means understanding three key systems in your brain:

 1. The Adenosine System (Why You Feel Mentally Exhausted)